IntentArchitect/Docs/articles/release-notes/intent-architect-v4.1.md

 This release of Intent Architect is fully backward compatible with V4.0.x.
 It does simultaneously come with functionality that is not available in V4.0.x that, if used, would require other team members working on that application to upgrade to V4.1.x or higher.

 The installation of this version will replace V4.0.x.
-If you need to downgrade back to V4.0.x, simply redownload the installer from our website [downloads page](https://intentarchitect.com/#/downloads) and install.
+If you need to downgrade back to V4.0.x, simply re-download the installer from our website [downloads page](https://intentarchitect.com/#/downloads) and install.

 ### Highlights in 4.1.0